Guide to the Different Types of Sage Plants

 - Water: It likes to live just a little on the dry side of life

-How To Identify Garden Sage
+How To Identify:

-Ways To Use Garden Sage
+Ways To Use:

 Use fresh or dried leaves in all your cooking.
 Garden sage leaves also make a delicious tea!
-We love to toss dried sage bundles on our outdoor fires to keep the mosquitoes at bay.
+We also love to toss dried sage bundles on our outdoor fires to keep the mosquitoes at bay.

 Mexican Bush Sage

 This sage variety is native to subtropical regions in Mexico and used as ornaments.
 It has long, showy stems of flowers that attract pollinators.
+Unlike most types of sage, this one looks bushy and quickly spreads.
+If it will grow in your climate, plant it where it has room to spread.

 - Scientific Name: Salvia leucantha